 - 3 tablespoons original unsulphured molasses

-- 2 tablespoons melted unsalted butter or vegetable oil
+- 2 tablespoons melted unsalted butter or vegetable oil, plus more for greasing

-Whisk the flours, sugar, baking powder, cinnamon, ginger, allspice, cloves, nutmeg, and salt together in a large bowl.
+In a large bowl, whisk together the flours, sugar, baking powder, cinnamon, ginger, allspice, cloves, nutmeg and salt.2.

-Whisk the egg, buttermilk, molasses, and 2 tablespoons butter or oil together in a small bowl.
+In a small bowl, whisk together the egg, buttermilk, molasses and 2 tablespoons butter or oil.3.

-With a spatula, gently stir the egg mixture into the flour mixture just until a thick batter forms.
+With a spatula, gently stir the egg mixture into the flour mixture just until a thick batter forms.4.

-Heat a 2-burner griddle or large cast iron pan over medium-low heat for at least 5 minutes.
+Heat a 2-burner griddle or large cast iron pan over medium-low heat for at least 5 minutes.5.

-Melt butter on the griddle or in the pan just until coated.
+Melt butter on the griddle or in the pan just until coated.6.